 If the livestock owner administers the medication him/herself, he/she must follow the instructions given by the veterinarian.
+Prescribed medicines must be used in accordance with this prescription.
 The waiting periods must correspond to the specifications of the QS active agent catalogue.
 They must set by the veterinarian and must be complied with.